-- Alaska Statute 16.40.270 states that a guide have all current licensed, tags, and permits that are required to engage in the sport fishery for which the sport
+- Alaska Administrative Code 5 AAC 75.075(c)(5) states that a guide have all current licenses, tags, and permits that are required to engage in the sport fishery for which the sport

 fishing guide services are being provided.
 In most cases statewide, guides are allowed to fish even though they may not be allowed to retain all or certain species

 that they catch, therefore, guides are required to have licenses, tags, and permits.
 At some point during a guided trip, the guide may end up assisting the client

 which may give the appearance of actively fishing.

 - Do homemade vessels have to be registered with DMV?